 The decision by the Court of Appeal, while significant for Humphrey, has even greater implications for the entirety of California's bail system.
 Attorney General Xavier Becerra said in response to the case, “The Department of Justice has determined it will not defend any application of the bail law that does not take into consideration a person's ability to pay, or alternative methods of ensuring a person's appearance at trial.”
 This decision dramatically alters the system of bail in California.
 No longer can arbitrarily high bail requirements be imposed on low-income defendants.
 Instead, judges have to do their due diligence and actually assess a defendant's ability to pay before setting bail.

-While Humphrey cannot reclaim the 248 days of life he lost to the unjust system of money bail, the Attorney General's decision to scale bail tying to a defendant's ability to pay may prevent countless others from facing the same injustice.
+While Humphrey cannot reclaim the months of life he lost to the unjust system of money bail, the Attorney General's decision to tie the setting of bail to a defendant's ability to pay may prevent countless others from facing the same injustice.
 Freedom should never be contingent upon financial status.
 It is time for California legislators to take up the fight for genuine equal protection under the law.